alfnielsen/MessageBridgeJS/README.md

 But this can be changed with the option: **avoidThrowOnNonTrackedError**

-Tracked requests will **NOT** default to throw errors, but instead include it in the _RequestResponse_
+Tracked requests will **NOT** by default to throw errors, but instead include error in the _RequestResponse_
 If an error is thrown or send from the backend (using the Error type with trackId),
 the response will be _undefined_ and the error will be set.